ionvision/Shift-Net_pytorch/README.md

-# This architecture mainly try BN as the origin setting
+# This architecture mainly try BN (no Bias for G and D)

 # Architecutre
 <img src="architecture.png" width="1000"/>